 DIY cat couches can be built from a variety of different materials.
 Depending on your handy or crafting skills, you can build one out of wood or knit or crochet your cat’s furniture.
 We rounded up six DIY cat couch plans to get you started.
 Your cat will be lounging on their new couch in no time!

-1 yard of fabric, 2 yards of 1” high-density foam, temporary adhesive spray, ¼” 2×4 plywood, ½” 2×4 plywood, eight steel corner braces, four 5/16” three-prong nuts, four 4” table legs
+Materials: | 1 yard of fabric, 2 yards of 1” high-density foam, temporary adhesive spray, ¼” 2×4 plywood, ½” 2×4 plywood, eight steel corner braces, four 5/16” three-prong nuts, four 4” table legs |

-Drill, miter saw, table saw
+Tools: | Drill, miter saw, table saw |

-Difficulty Level:
+Difficulty Level: | Moderate |

 This DIY cat couch pattern can be adapted to be slightly bigger or smaller, depending on your needs.
-If you’re pattern challenged, both written and video instructions can help you along.
+If you’re pattern-challenged, both written and video instructions can help you along.

 The base of the couch is made out of wood, which is then covered in foam and fabric to make a comfy lounge chair for your pet.
 While this project does require cutting skills, the instructions are fairly basic.
 Just make sure to measure properly!

-Yarn (approximately 675 yards), knitting needles, cardboard box, approximately 20 inches long x 14 inches deep x 4 inches tall, cotton batting
+Materials: | Yarn (approximately 675 yards), knitting needles, cardboard box, approximately 20 inches long x 14 inches deep x 4 inches tall, cotton batting |

-Not listed
+Tools: | Not listed |

-Difficulty Level:
+Difficulty Level: | Moderate |

 Some cats love nothing more than sitting on top or inside cardboard boxes, often ignoring their plush beds and expensive cushions.
 If yours is one such cat, with some firm cardboard and a pair of scissors, you can easily create a cat bed, and there’s no reason to cover it or crochet any kind of cushion.
-The plans for this are really just a series of photos, but they are enough to give you the basic premise and you can use the pictures for inspiration to make your own DIY cat couch with cardboard.
+The plans for this are just a series of photos, but they are enough to give you the basic premise, and you can use the pictures for inspiration to make your DIY cat couch with cardboard.

 4. Cardboard Banana Box Mini Couch by That Jo Chick